renovatebot/renovate/docs/usage/getting-started/troubleshooting.md

 ## Getting the logs

-Renovate logs the most recent jobs.
+Renovate's debug-level logs are usually enough to help troubleshoot most problems.
 Where you can find the logs depends on how you're running Renovate.

 ### GitHub Hosted app